efmatthews/FIER/README.md

 * This repository is used for the storage of and collaboration on the FIER (Fission Induced Electromagnetic Response) code.

+* For more details on FIER, please see our website: bang.berkeley.edu/fier

 * Use C++ 2011 or higher.

 * The FIER code is stored in the FIER directory.